On the metric mean dimensions of saturated sets: The applications of main results

+Namely, the orbits of $x$ and $y$ is sufficiently close to each other for sufficiently $n$, but they may be apart from each other for infinitely many time.

-The set of all mean Li-Yorke pairs is denoted by ${\rm MLY}(f)$.
-A subset $S$ of $X$ is called a \emph{mean Li-Yorke set} if any two distinct points in $S$ form a mean Li-Yorke pair.
-We say that the system $(X,f)$ is \emph{mean Li-Yorke chaotic} if there is an uncountable mean Li-Yorke set.
-The well-known fact is that positive entropy implies mean Li-Yorke chaotic (cf.\cite{Dow2014}).
+Denote by ${\rm MLY}(f)$ the set of all mean Li-Yorke pairs.
+A subset $S \subset X$ is called a \emph{mean Li-Yorke set} if any two distinct points in $S$ form a mean Li-Yorke pair.
+The system $(X,f)$ is \emph{mean Li-Yorke chaotic} if there is an uncountable mean Li-Yorke set.
+A well-known fact is that positive entropy systems are mean Li-Yorke chaotic \cite{Dow2014}.

-\begin{thm} Let $(X,d,f)$ be a t.d.s. with specification property.
-Then for $S\in\{UC, P \}$ we have
+\begin{thm} Let $(X,d,f)$ be a TDS with the specification property.
+Then for $S\in\{UC, P \}$, we have

 \end{thm}